healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/kettles/amazon-basics-electric-kettle-f-625c-cleaning-clo82urqh0001zh88c5ma8noa.jpg" alt="A person in a blue shirt holding the Amazon Basics Electric Glass and Steel Kettle (F-625C) by its handle on one hand and the other hand wiping the carafe interior with a piece of tissue." width="300px" height="200px">

-Cleaning the Amazon Basics is very simple and effortless (+2).
-Its lid doesn’t get in the way and the opening is large enough for an adult hand to fit through and wipe the interior when necessary (+3).
+Cleaning the Amazon Basics is  effortless and easy (+2).
+Its lid doesn’t get in the way and the opening is large enough for an adult hand to fit through and wipe the interior (+3).
 The limescale filter is removable for frequent cleaning and maintenance as well (+2).